dragosMC91/AutoGen-Experiments/README.md

 After setting up the environment and configuration, you can run the applications within the `src/applications/` directory.

-## Applications
 Executing an application creates a new conversation session based on the flow defined in that app.

+### 1. Start conversation

-There are 2 generic apps:
+There are 2 generic conversation apps:
 1. `start_conversation.py` starts a simple conversation a selected agent from a list of predefined specialized agents.
 2. `start_curated_conversation.py` adds a critic AI to the conversation which reviews the main agent's claims